akhil-17/PokerSlam-3/README.md

 - **Models**: Pure data structures representing game entities and state.
 - **Views**: SwiftUI views responsible for UI layout and presentation.
 - **ViewModels**: Orchestrates data flow between Views and Services. `GameViewModel` acts as the central coordinator for the main game screen, managing dependencies between services (often injected via protocols like `HapticsManaging`) and exposing combined state to the `GameView`.
-- **Services**: Encapsulate specific domains of game logic (e.g., `GameStateManager`, `CardSelectionManager`, `HapticsManager`).
+- **Services**: Encapsulate specific domains of game logic (e.g., `GameStateManager`, `CardSelectionManager`, `ScoreAnimator`, `HapticsManager`).
 They manage their own state and provide functionalities accessed by the ViewModel.
 Conform to protocols where necessary for dependency injection and testability.

 ### State Management
 - **ViewModel State**: `GameViewModel` uses `@Published` properties to expose necessary state derived from underlying services to `GameView`.
-- **Service State**: Services like `GameStateManager` and `CardSelectionManager` manage their internal state using `@Published` properties.
+- **Service State**: Services like `GameStateManager`, `CardSelectionManager`, and `ScoreAnimator` manage their internal state using `@Published` properties.
 - **Bindings**: SwiftUI bindings connect UI elements to the ViewModel's published state.
 - **Callbacks & Combine**: Services use callbacks (e.g., `onNewCardsDealt` in `GameStateManager`) or Combine publishers to notify the `GameViewModel` of significant events or state changes, allowing the ViewModel to coordinate actions between services.